Kanye West Says Religion Saved Him From Alcohol

 Advertisement

 This is just one of a few “game changer” moments in his life that West talks about in the GQ interview.
-One of the most recently publicized moments?
+One of the most recently publicised moments?
 His rebirth as Christian.

 “I'm definitely born again,” West said.
 “When you're not in service to God, you can end up being in service to everything else.”
 He discussed the spiritual nature of his “Sunday Service” — a weekly gathering that's part-church choir, part-concert, which is often attended by high-profile celebrities such as Justin Bieber.
 West threw an emergency Sunday Service at midnight the day Bryant died.